Return to top

 Bobbie Organic Gentle Infant Formula

-Made with 100% lactose, just like breast milk, Bobbie Organic Gentle contains smaller milk proteins making it easier for babies to digest.
-It isn’t made with thickeners, but 75% of parents who fed this formula to their babies said it lowered the frequency of spitting up and gas (source).
+Made with 100% lactose as the only carbohydrate, just like breast milk, Bobbie Organic Gentle contains smaller milk proteins making it easier for babies to digest.
+It isn’t made with thickeners, but 75% of parents who fed this formula to their babies said it lowered the frequency of spitting up and gas (according to customer reviews on Bobbie’s website).
 For this reason, Bobbie Organic Gentle is the best formula for reflux and gas.
 Just because you’re choosing a gentle digestion formula for your kiddo doesn’t mean that you need to sacrifice health and nutrition, either: just like the standard Organic Bobbie Formula, their gentle variety is USDA-organic, non-GMO, Clean Label Project Purity certified, soy-free, and sugar-free.
+And with a subscription, you’ll save 10% off your first two orders!

 Box of Enfamil anti reflux formula - powdered version.